jack-jiang1111/KFC-Crazy-Thursday-Vme-50/README.md

 ## Deployment

-1. **Deploy the Contract**: Deploy the contract to the Ethereum network before Thursday.
+1. **Deploy the Contract**: Deploy the contract to the Ethereum network on Thursday.
 2. **Enter the Lottery**: Participants enter the lottery by sending a small amount of ETH to the contract.
 3. **Random Selection**: Every Thursday, the contract uses Chainlink VRF to randomly select a winner.
 4. **Winner Announcement**: The winner receives all the ETH in the contract.